mongodb/docs/source/includes/tutorial-setup.rst

 Before You Get Started
 ----------------------

-The tutorials in this section use a Docker development environment to package the dependencies and configurations you need to run the {+connector-long+}.
+The tutorials in this section run on a development environment using Docker to package the dependencies and configurations you need to run the {+connector-long+}.
 Make sure you complete the development environment setup steps before proceeding to the tutorials.